FiV0/ramper2/README.md

 # Ramper

+A library for fast web crawling in Clojure.

 ### Show me the code

-Starting a crawl with which at most crawl 10000 pages.
+Starting a crawl with which crawls at most 10000 pages.

 ```clj
 (require '[clojure.java.io :as io]